Alvin Kamara: 2021 season

-In Week 7, Kamara had 10 catches for 128 yards and a touchdown, along with 51 rushing yards, in a 13–10 win over the Seattle Seahawks, earning NFC Offensive Player of the Week.
+During Week 7 against the Seahawks, Kamara had 10 receptions for 128 yards and a touchdown to go along with 51 rushing yards in the 13–10 road victory, earning NFC Offensive Player of the Week honors.
 In the game, Kamara also reached 3,000 receiving yards in his career, becoming the fastest player in NFL history to reach 3,000 yards in both receiving and rushing.
 The previous record was 70 games, held by Roger Craig, while Kamara achieved the feat in 66 games.
-In Week 14, after missing the previous four games due to injury, Kamara returned with 27 rushes for 120 yards and a touchdown along with four receptions for 25 yards in a 30–9 win over the New York Jets.
-He closed out the regular season with 30 carries for 146 rushing yards in a 30–20 victory over the Atlanta Falcons.
-He finished the 2021 season with 240 carries for 898 rushing yards and four rushing touchdowns to go along with 47 receptions for 439 receiving yards and five receiving touchdowns.
-In 2021, he earned his fifth Pro Bowl nomination, becoming the first player in franchise history to be named to the Pro Bowl in each of their first five seasons.
-He was ranked 51st by his fellow players on the NFL Top 100 Players of 2022.
+In Week 14 against the Jets, after missing the previous four games due to injury, Kamara returned with 27 carries for 120 yards and a touchdown to go along with four receptions for 25 yards during the 30–9 victory.
+He closed out the regular season with 30 carries for 146 yards in a 30–20 victory over the Falcons.

+Kamara finished the 2021 season with 240 carries for 898 yards and four touchdowns to go along with 47 receptions for 439 yards and five touchdowns.
+He earned his fifth Pro Bowl nomination, becoming the first player in franchise history to be named to the Pro Bowl in each of their first five seasons.
+Kamara was ranked 51st by his fellow players on the NFL Top 100 Players of 2022.

 2022 season

-In Week 5, against the 2022 Seattle Seahawks, Kamara had 103 rushing yards and 91 receiving yards in the 39–32 victory.
-In Weeks 6–7, Kamara recorded over 100 scrimmage yards in both games against the Cincinnati Bengals and Arizona Cardinals.
-In Week 8, against the Las Vegas Raiders, he had 158 scrimmage yards and three total touchdowns in the 24–0 victory.
-In three of the last four games of the season, Kamara totaled over 100 scrimmage yards.
-Overall, Kamara finished the 2022 season with 223 carries for 897 rushing yards and two rushing touchdowns to go along with 57 receptions for 490 receiving yards and two receiving touchdowns in 15 games.
+During Week 5 against the Seahawks, Kamara had 103 rushing yards and 91 receiving yards in the 39–32 victory.
+In Weeks 6 and 7, he recorded over 100 scrimmage yards in both games against the Bengals and Arizona Cardinals.
+During Week 8 against the Raiders, Kamara had 158 scrimmage yards and three total touchdowns in the 24–0 shutout victory.
+In three of the last four games of the season, he totaled over 100 scrimmage yards.

+Kamara finished the 2022 season with 223 carries for 897 yards and two touchdowns to go along with 57 receptions for 490 yards and two touchdowns in 15 games and 13 starts.